maaajo/matchat/src/app/api/chat-openai/docs.md

   - `Connection: keep-alive`
 - **Body**: NDJSON stream (newline-delimited JSON) directly passthrough from the OpenAI Responses API (no custom re-wrapping).
-Despite the `text/event-stream` header, the actual format is NDJSON - each line is a complete JSON object.
+Despite the `text/event-stream` header, the actual format is NDJSON - each line is ALWAYS a complete JSON object (never partial lines spanning chunks).
 The stream ends when OpenAI finishes or the client aborts.

 ### Error Responses (JSON)